OneMoreSummer/academic-kickstart/content/post/aussie-test-best-v-best-how-many-q1s-how-many-q4s/index.md

 ![](aussie-test-best-v-best-1-.jpg)

-What is surprising is that the (Little) Rippers XI are ALL Q4s.
+What is surprising is that **the (Little) Rippers XI are ALL Q4s**.
 That is to say 11 of the 22 were all born in the last 3 months of the academic year.
 Also within the Cobbers only 1 player (McGrath) is a Q1, i.e. born in the first 3 months of the academic year.
 He is a bowler so no Q1 batters are in the top 22 Aussie Test players by caps.
 This lack of Q1s aligns with previous articles finding that [Q1s perform relatively poorly in English Test](https://onemoresummer.co.uk/post/individual-thinking-v-systems-thinking/) cricket. <links>

 Also the Cobbers are struggling for opening batters whereas there is a surfeit of openers in the Rippers.